seshachalam-yv/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 ## Motivation

 Ensuring the integrity and availability of ETCD backups is crucial for the ability to restore an ETCD cluster after it has irrecoverably gone down.
-Making backups immutable protects against unintended or malicious modifications post-creation, thereby enhancing the overall security posture.
+Making backups immutable, protects against unintended or malicious modifications post-creation, thereby enhancing the overall security posture.

 ### Goals